treban/tradfri-coapdtls/README.md

 This sofware provides an interface for the tradfri lights via the tradfri ip-gateway.

+IMPORTANT: With version 0.1.0 the connection process was changed.
+Please check the example.

 ### Usage

 This lib is Promise based.